Chart Color Schemes

 Spring Farm lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of Spring Farm (NSW) is around 11,914.
-This reflects an increase of 2,046 people since the 2021 Census, which reported a population of 9,868.
-The change is inferred from AreaSearch's estimate of the resident population at 11,722 in June 2024, following examination of the latest ERP data release by the ABS, and an additional 231 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,873 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Spring Farm's 20.7% growth since the 2021 census exceeded the SA3 area (6.1%) and the state, marking it as a growth leader in the region.
-Population growth was primarily driven by natural growth contributing approximately 45.0%.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Nov 2025, Spring Farm's population is estimated at around 11,952.
+This reflects an increase of 2,084 people (21.1%) since the 2021 Census, which reported a population of 9,868 people.
+The change is inferred from the resident population of 11,734, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 231 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,879 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Spring Farm's 21.1% growth since the 2021 census exceeded the SA3 area (6.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by natural growth that contributed approximately 45.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Looking ahead, above median population growth is projected, with the area expected to grow by 2,417 persons to 2041, reflecting an increase of 18.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, an above median population growth of national areas is projected, with the area expected to grow by 2,417 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 18.2% in total over the 17 years.

 Frequently Asked Questions - Population